Kee2u/Election_Analysis/README.md

       - Raymon Anthony Doane received 3.1% of the votes and 11,606 votes

    - The winner of the election was:
-      -Diana DeGette who received 73.8% of the votes and 272,892 votes
+      - Diana DeGette who received 73.8% of the votes and 272,892 votes

 ### County Results